singaltanmay/cineast-wiki/Objects-Glossary.md

 * `messageType` is always `<a href="Message-Type-Glossary#q_neseg">Q_NESEG</a>`.

 ## ObjectQueryResult
-This object contains list of [`MultimediaObjectDescriptors`](Objects-Glossary#multimediaobjectdescriptor) & is received as a part of query results.
+This object contains a list of [`MultimediaObjectDescriptors`](Objects-Glossary#multimediaobjectdescriptor) & is received as a part of query results.

 <pre>
 ObjectQueryResult : Object